Mesa County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Colorado: Colorado, like all states, has an "implied consent" law.
+- Implied Consent Law in Colorado: Colorado operates under an implied consent law.
 This means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law has serious consequences.
+Refusal to submit to testing carries significant penalties.

 The ALR/Administrative Hearing